 Recipients may acquire a variety of goods or services in connection with a grant-supported project, ranging from those that are routinely purchased goods or services to those that involve substantive programmatic work.
-States may follow the same policies and procedures they use for procurements from non-Federal funds and ensure that every purchase order or other contract includes any clauses required by 75.335.
-All other recipients must follow the requirements in 45 CFR parts 75.327 through 75.335 for the purchase of goods or services through contracts under grants.
-(Note: OMB has provided a one-year grace period for implementation of these subsections for IHEs and nonprofit organizations.
-Thus, these requirements are expected to take effect for these entities for their first fiscal year after December 26, 2015.)
-The requirements for third-party activities involving programmatic work are addressed under Consortium Agreements chapter in IIB.
+States may follow the same policies and procedures they use for procurements from non-Federal funds and ensure that every purchase order or other contract includes any clauses required by 2 CFR Part 200.327.
+All other recipients must follow the requirements in 2 CFR Part 200.317 through 200.327 and 45 CFR Part 75.326 for the purchase of goods or services through contracts under grants.
+The requirements for third-party activities involving programmatic work are addressed under Con- sortium Agreements chapter in IIB.

 A contract under a grant must be a written agreement between the recipient and the third party.
-The contract must, as appropriate, state the activities to be performed; the time schedule; the policies and requirements that apply to the contractor, including those required by 45 CFR 75, Appendix II - Contract Provisions for Non-Federal Entity Contracts Under Federal Awards and other terms and conditions of the grant (these may be incorporated by reference where feasible); the maximum amount of money for which the recipient may become liable to the third party under the agreement; and the cost principles to be used in determining allowable costs in the case of cost-type contracts.
+The contract must, as appropriate, state the activities to be performed; the time schedule; the policies and requirements that apply to the contractor, including those required by 2 CFR Part 200, Appendix II -Contract Provisions for Non-Federal Entity Contracts Under Federal Awards and other terms and conditions of the grant (these may be incorporated by reference where feasible); the maximum amount of money for which the recipient may become liable to the third party under the agreement; and the cost principles to be used in determining allowable costs in the case of cost-type contracts.
 The contract must not affect the recipient's overall responsibility for the direction of the project and accountability to the Federal government.
 Therefore, the agreement must reserve sufficient rights and control to the recipient to enable it to fulfill its responsibilities.